sylvainhalle/PaperShell/Readme.md

 If you have been writing lots of Computer Science papers, you may have been mostly using LaTeX with a couple of different document classes:

+- `aaai` for AAAI journals
+- `elsarticle` for Elsevier journals
+- `IEEEtran` for IEEE conference proceedings and journals
 - `llncs` for Springer' Lecture Notes in Computer Science series
 - `sig-alternate` for ACM conference proceedings
-- `IEEEtran` for IEEE conference proceedings and journals
-- `elsarticle` for Elsevier journals
 - `svjour` for Springer journals

 First off, this repository provides a well-structured template project where